mejia-dev/text-analyzer/README.md

 Code: wordCounter("            ");
 Expected Output: 0

-Test: "It should not accept zoinks, muppeteer, biffaroni, and loopdaloop"
+Test: "It should not increase word count if any of the following words are used: zoinks, muppeteer, biffaroni, and loopdaloop"
 Code:
 if text = "zoinks"
 if text = "muppeteer"
 if text = "biffaroni"
 if text = "loopdaloop"
+wordCounter(text);
 Expected Output: 0